pramsey/crunchyblog/constraints/index.md

 ```

 The downside of this approach should be obvious: for larger tables, the cost of checking the cluster on each data update will become hard on performance.
 However, for smaller tables in the 10s of thousands of records, it should work fine.

+### More Constraints?

+Once you get started, it's easy to imagine other constraints, and more complex ones.

+* Ensure all polygons inserted in a table are valid, using a constraint on [ST_IsValid()](https://postgis.net/docs/ST_IsValid.html).
+* Ensure that polygons inserted in a table do not have any overlaps, a common restriction for parcels and other cadastral data, using [ST_Relate()](https://postgis.net/docs/ST_Relate.html)
+* Ensure that all points in an address table fall within a valid polygon, using [ST_Contains()](https://postgis.net/docs/ST_Contains.html)

+Remember, you can enforce data validity in your application if you like, but only so long as the number of applications you have writing to your database is **one**.
+Look at database constraints, they might save you a world of hurt!